 401(k) for small business in Clayton, MO.
-Setting up a 401(k) plan for your small business in Clayton, MO provides numerous benefits to both you and the people that work for you, helping businesses stand out and provide a more secure to their employees.
-In addition to attracting top talent, offering a 401(k) plan can also help both businesses and employees lower their tax liability.
-However, some business owners might not be confident they want to move forward because of the time involved in setting up and maintaining an account, in addition to the complexities of investment and financial laws.
+Setting up a 401(k) plan for your small business in Clayton, MO provides numerous benefits to both you and the people that work for you, helping businesses offer more security and benefits to prospective employees.
+Beyond just attracting great employees, offering a 401(k) plan also offers numerous tax benefits for both employers and employees.
+However, some business owners might not be confident they want to proceed because of the time involved in establishing and operating an account, as well as the intricate web of regulations, laws, and investment options available.

 - With matching contributions, the employer must match 100% of each eligible employee's contributions up to 3% of their compensation, plus an additional 50% match on the next 2% of their compensation.

 - Enhanced Safe Harbor plans provide a 100% employer match on up to 4% of an employee's compensation.

 - In a Qualified Automatic Contribution Arrangement (QACA), employees are automatically enrolled in the plan and have a percentage of their pay contributed to the plan unless they decide not to.
 The default contribution rate starts at 3% and increases by 1% every year until it maxes out at 6%, unless the employee elects a different contribution rate.